ismaelyws/themely/README.md

 `./install.sh`

-### Step 4
+### Step 3

-Navigate to *WHM > Plugins > Themely* and enter your license key, authentication token and API token, then press the green button to activate your server.
+Navigate to *WHM > Plugins > Themely* and enter your license key, then press the green button to activate your server.

 ## Removal Instructions